bryan-havenly/react-app-scaffold/README.md

 The folders contained within are stripped back versions of apps to speed up development of new apps.

-All scaffolds all use the app name `newApp` for easy find/replacement.
+All scaffolds use their directory name in their import paths for easy find/replacement (`historyRoutingBased/constants/actionTypes` for example).

 ## Scaffolds